Paul O'Dwyer: Education and career

 Paul O'Dwyer was born in Bohola, County Mayo, Ireland, and in 1925 emigrated to Brooklyn, New York.
 He was educated at Fordham University and St. John's Law School, and became a United States citizen in 1931.

 Active in local Irish-American organizations as a young man, O'Dwyer had a law practice in downtown Brooklyn while his brother William served as the borough's magistrate.
 In the late 1930s, O'Dwyer was the chairman of the Downtown Brooklyn Community Council.
 When his brother became Kings County District Attorney in 1940, Paul O'Dwyer moved his law practice from Brooklyn to Manhattan, saying, "I do not wish to be representing a defendant when my brother is in charge of the prosecution."

 Prior to Pearl Harbor, O'Dwyer was a vehement opponent of American involvement in World War II.
 As chairman of the American Friends of Irish Neutrality, he traveled the United States to speak with and rally pro-neutrality (particularly Irish-American) groups.

 Some of O'Dwyer's more renowned legal cases were those involving people accused of Communist activities.
 Active in the National Lawyers Guild, he became its president in 1947 and served on its national board from 1948 to 1951.
 He supported both constitutionalist and Irish republican initiatives.
 His influence protected several Irish Republican Army gunmen from deportation, including "The Fort Worth Five" and Vincent Conlon.

 O'Dwyer supported the illegal transportation of weapons to Palestine in the 1940s and to Northern Ireland in the 1970s, and admitted knowledge of such smuggling routes.
 He considered the transportation of arms to be an acceptable form of smuggling and compared it to the smuggling of narcotics.

-O'Dwyer publicly opposed library censorship of books by leftists, defended labor union leaders and alleged anarchists, supported the left-wing American Labor Party, challenged racial segregation in New York housing and on Wall Street, fought for the creation of Israel, organized Black voters in the South, represented striking Kentucky coal miners, argued for the rights of mainland Puerto Rican voters before the U.S. Supreme Court, sued New York City to keep transit fares low, and led an April 1969 antiwar march of tens of thousands of protesters from Times Square to Central Park.
+O'Dwyer publicly opposed library censorship of books, defended labor union leaders and alleged anarchists, supported the left-wing American Labor Party, challenged racial segregation in New York housing and on Wall Street, fought for the creation of Israel, organized Black voters in the South, represented striking Kentucky coal miners, argued for the rights of mainland Puerto Rican voters before the U.S. Supreme Court, sued New York City to keep transit fares low, and led an April 1969 antiwar march of tens of thousands of protesters from Times Square to Central Park.

 O'Dwyer's downtown Manhattan law office famously served as the resting place of the acerbic writer Dorothy Parker, whose ashes were kept in a filing cabinet there for decades.

 Active in New York City politics, O'Dwyer ran for political office several times.
 In 1948, he narrowly lost an election for the U.S. House of Representatives seat on Manhattan's Upper West Side to the Republican incumbent Jacob K. Javits.